tauri-apps/tauri/.github/PULL_REQUEST_TEMPLATE.md

 3. If this change requires a new version, then add a change file in `.changes` directory with the appropriate bump, see https://github.com/tauri-apps/tauri/blob/dev/.changes/readme.md
 4. Ensure that all your commits are signed https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits
 5. Ensure `cargo test` and `cargo clippy` passes.
-6. Open as a draft PR if your work is still in progress.
+6. Propose your changes as a draft PR if your work is still in progress.
 -->